Lydia Needy on social fit, authenticity, and self-knowledge

 ISSEP: In what ways can your research help us make sense of important human experiences, better understand important events, or inform our cultural or technological trends?

-Lydia Needy: My research ideas typically stem from experiences that I’ve noticed from having certain identities.
-My aim is that my research can support and validate these experiences with data, so others don’t feel quite as alone.
+Lydia Needy: Some of my research ideas stem from lived experiences that I’ve had.
+I think my research adds a nuance to how we understand certain existential constructs and well-being.
+For example, it provides empirical support for the struggles people face—the data show that avoiding conversations about an identity (identity avoidance) actually hurts one’s perceived self-knowledge.
+I would also like to think that my research can support and validate others who have had similar experiences with data, perhaps so others don’t feel quite as alone.
 It’s stuff that I wish I knew when I was younger and still trying to figure things out.
-And when we ran the study with LGBTQ individuals, lots of them thanked me for doing this research which felt very meaningful, to have contributed to research on my own community.
+On this topic, when we ran the study with LGBTQ+ individuals, many of them thanked me for doing this research here at Texas A&M. It’s like they had a mixture of surprise and gratitude that this type of research was being conducted here as the broader environment was telling them, quite literally, that they don’t “fit.”
+It felt very meaningful to have contributed to research on my own community.

 More importantly, the research with the LGBTQ sample shows that the impact of a threatening environment isn't just a simple, deterministic process.
 The models hypothesize that if you have a devalued identity and go into a non-fit environment, you'll feel inauthentic.
 But we found that if you're confident in yourself—if you have low self-alienation and high self-concept clarity—you can actually have relatively high levels of authenticity, even in a threatening situation.
 It might be more effortful, but it's possible.
 This is vital because it shifts the focus from just documenting the harm to understanding a mechanism for resilience.